-Our leadership team provides executive leadership to PHO’s
+Our leadership team provides senior oversight and direction to PHO’s

-- science and public health functions: communicable diseases, laboratory science, infection prevention and control, applied immunization research and evaluation, environmental and occupational health, health promotion, chronic disease and injury prevention, and emergency preparedness and response
+- public health science functions: communicable diseases, infection prevention and control, environmental and occupational health, health promotion, chronic disease and injury prevention, and emergency preparedness and response

 - research, information and knowledge services

-- corporate functions: finance, procurement, human resources, facilities and legal and privacy
+- corporate functions: strategy and stakeholder relations, finance, procurement, human resources, facilities and legal and privacy

 President and Chief Executive Officer

 Michael Sherar leads Public Health Ontario, the provincial agency that provides evidence to inform policy, undertakes public health capacity building, and provides integrated public health laboratory and surveillance systems.

 Prior to joining PHO, Michael held several senior management positions in the public sector.
 He was previously the interim Transitional Lead and Chief Corporate Officer for the Toronto Seniors Housing Corporation (TSHC), where he led planning for TSHC to assume operating responsibility for seniors’ social housing buildings from the Toronto Community Housing Corporation.
 Prior to TSHC, Michael spent 17 years at Cancer Care Ontario (CCO), nine of which as President and CEO.
 He led the expansion of CCO’s mandate, built an effective infrastructure to support health system improvement in Ontario and led the smooth transition of CCO to become a division of Ontario Health.